gonmf/dakilang/README.md

 - _quit_ / _exit_ - Stop execution and exit the interpreter if in interactive mode.
 Only stops processing the current file is in non-interactive mode.
 - _select_table N_ - Changes the global table currently in use.
 By default, table 0 is active.
 Passing no argument prints the current table number.
-- _listing_ - Prints all rules kept in the current global table.
+- _listing_ - Prints all clauses kept in the current global table.
 - _consult_ - Read and interpret a Daki language file.
 - _version_ - Print version information.
 - _help_ - Print help information.

 Built-in commands are executed without any trailing `.`, `?` or `!`.

 There are also **built-in clauses**, that unify with user-specified clauses and perform some form of calculation.
-In languages like Prolog, for instance, calculating a number of the Fibonacci sequence may look like:
+To see why these are important, let's look at a practical example.
+In a language like Prolog, for instance, calculating a number of the Fibonacci sequence may look like:

 ```prolog
 > fib(1, 1).